heavenlygaze/instagramautomation/README.md

 - **Missing dependencies**: If you encounter missing dependencies, ensure you've installed all necessary Python packages.

+### TODO

+In the future I would like to also expand this repo with the following modules:
+- Adding stories (photo/video) from files
+- Emailing when someone messages me/replies to a story
+-

 ### License

 This project is licensed under the MIT License.